gamell/markpress/examples/3d-push.md

 This presentation was generated with the following command:

-`$ markpress -i 3d-push.md -o html/3d-push.html -a -l 3d-push`
+`$ markpress 3d-push.md html/3d-push.html -a -l 3d-push`